nicolas-kuechler/doe-suite/README.md

 Example:
-The folder `results/exp_example_1626423613/run_2/rep_1/server_0` contains all result files from the 1st server, from the 2nd repetition (rep starts with 0) of the 3rd run (run starts at 0) from the experiment named `example` with id `1626423613`
+The folder `results/exp_example_1626423613/run_2/rep_1/server_0` contains all result files from the 1st server, from the 2nd repetition (rep starts with 0) of the 3rd run (run starts at 0) from the experiment named `example` with id `1626423613`.

-On the remote machine, the artifact (code) is executed in the experiment job's working directory.
-There are two folders in this working directory: `results`and `scratch`.
+The artifact (code) is executed on the remote machine in the experiment job's working directory.
+There are two folders in this working directory: `results` and `scratch`.
 Only the files in `results` are download at the end of the experiment job to the local machine.

 #### Result Files

-The script [scripts/results.py](scripts/results.py) supports loading experiment results in multiple formats into a panda dataframe.
+The script [scripts/results.py](scripts/results.py) supports loading experiment results in multiple formats into a panda data frame.
+The data frame contains:
-The dataframe contains general info (exp name, exp id, run, host), the run config (the parameters), and the experiment run results from your artifact.
+General info (exp name, exp id, run, host).
+The run config (the parameters).
+The experiment run results from your artifact.
-Note, do not include the config in your results file because the script automatically adds the configuration to the dataframe.
+Note, do not include the config in your results file because the script automatically adds the configuration to the data frame.

 Example: `example`
 ```python